BTNeandertha1/BTDiablo/README.md

 - Whirlwind Buff 50 (was 30%) Base Dmg and 17% Dmg Per Level (was 5%)
 - Removed Fist of Heavens cooldown
 - Iron Golem now has takes 70% less dmg across the board
+- Shrines now stack and dont interfere with curses
+- Battle Cry does not interfere with curses